First we saw the Khaki Field Mechanical now it's time for it's smaller cousin...

 Now sure the watch is relatively simple in aesthetic but it is by no means boring.
 It’s a great conversation starter and definitely feels right at home with the increase in people wearing traditional styles of watches at the moment.

 Watch Straps for the Hamilton Pilot Pioneer

-Remaining true to history, the Pilot Pioneer comes only on 18mm NATO straps (either a leather or a nylon).
+Remaining true to history, the Pilot Pioneer comes only on 18mm military straps (either a leather or a nylon).
 The model we have here is the grey nylon option which in my opinion is the most appealing option.

 After receiving confirmation that the watch doesn’t have fixed bars (Thank you Revolution!) and fits 18mm watch bands, I instantly started putting combos together in my head while the watch began its journey towards us.
 Let’s kick things off with one of my favourite straps we’ve ever offered…

 This handmade strap uses a natural leather grain on top which, although it will lighten slightly when bent the surface of the strap will remain clean and fresh after months of wear.
 One aspect of straps I always look at is the painted edges, if they’re smooth and consistent then it’s a sign of a good strap.
 Unsurprisingly, this is the case with the Besford.
 The strap also has white stitching which highlights and emphasises the numerals of the piece.
 This strap is also available in 19mm and 20mm as well, so if you have a smaller watch or a vintage piece, it is one of the best options to go for.